repotrial/graphsimqt/README.md

 (graphsimqt) python -m graphsimqt.analyses.run_similarity_analyses
 ```

-The results can be found in subdirectories of the `results` directory.
+The results will be saved in subdirectories of the `results` directory.

-## Plotting the results
+## Plotting the results for global and local analyses of diseasome and drugomes

-Once all results have been computed, you can plot by executing all steps in the Jupyter notebook `notebooks/plots.ipynb`.
+Once all results have been computed, you can plot by executing all steps in the Jupyter notebooks `notebooks/plots_uniform_EEC.ipynb`, `notebooks/plots_rankBased_EEC.ipynb`, and `notebooks/plots_heatmaps.ipynb`.

+## Viewing the results for global and local analyses

+Have a look at the Juptyer notebooks `notebooks/plots_uniform_EEC.ipynb`, `notebooks/plots_rankBased_EEC.ipynb`, and `notebooks/plots_heatmaps.ipynb` (plain markdown, you do not need to re-run anything) for the results of the performed analyses.
+If you have installed `RISE` as specified in the YAML environment, you can view the notebooks in presentation view.

 ## Using GraphSimQT for custom input